Hacker0x01/hacker101/sessions/session_fixation.md

 Session Fixation
 ================

-In this session ...
+In this session we'll discuss session fixation attacks.
+These allow an attacker to take over a victim's session and gain access to their account.

 What you'll learn
 -----------------

+- Session Fixation
+	- What it is
-- Required tools
+	- Detection
-- Thinking like a breaker
-- Attacker-defender imbalance
+	- Mitigation
-- Lightweight threat assessment and prioritization
-- How to write good bug reports
-- Reflected XSS (Cross-Site Scripting)

 Video
 -----